SACGF/variantgrid/classification/__classification_readme.md

 ### ClinVar Key

 When exporting to ClinVar, a private ClinVar Key is required which also identifies the organisation that is providing the data.
 Within VariantGrid this is called a "ClinVar Key".
-A single key can be optionally shared between labs (such as between SA Path labs) or be unique to a lab.
+A single key can be optionally shared between labs (preferably always within the same organisation) or be unique to a lab.

 ### ClinVarExportConverter